Ann Pancake

 Ann Pancake is an American fiction writer and essayist.
 She has published a novel, short stories and essays describing the people and atmosphere of Appalachia, often from the first-person perspective of those living there.
 While fictional, her short stories contribute to an understanding of poverty in the 20th century, and well as the historical roots of American and rural poverty.
 Much of Pancake's writing also focuses on the destruction caused by natural resource extraction, particularly in Appalachia, and the lives of the people affected.

-Pancake believes that people from the Appalachian region of the United States have many qualities that the rest of Americans don't have, but should - such as the art of storytelling.
+Pancake believes that people from the Appalachian region of the United States have many qualities that other Americans lack, such as the art of storytelling.

 Life

 Though her West-Virginian heritage spans seven generations back, Pancake was born in Richmond, Virginia, where her father was enrolled in seminary at the time.
 She grew up in Summersville, West Virginia in Nicholas County, later moving to Romney, West Virginia when she was eight years old.
 She is the sister of filmmaker Chet Pancake and actor Sam Pancake, and a distant relative of the writer Breece D'J Pancake.
 Her father was a Presbyterian minister, and later in life, a social worker.
 Her mother was an art teacher, teaching at a high school.
 At a young age, Pancake heard her father preach a sermon against strip-mining to his middle-class congregation.
 Due to the bold nature of the sermon, it was picked up and broadcast on the radio.
 Pancake had never realized that she and her family had accents until she heard her father's voice on the radio.
 She would later remark that the worst part about living outside of Appalachia is not being able to hear Appalachian people speak.

 Growing up, she was always taught that land was a thing to be cherished, and that family land was not to be sold or developed.
 She spent much of her childhood playing in the creek and woods on her family's property; as a woman she was not permitted to hunt.
 From a very early age Pancake was curious about social justice.
 Her parents were readers and college educated, which was uncommon in their community at the time.
 Pancake also had access to books growing up, and was encouraged to read by her parents.

 Pancake has also expressed that, when she was growing up, she wanted to move away from West Virginia.
 She had a complicated relationship with West Virginia throughout her life - battling her homesickness and attachment to West Virginia but also her desire to explore places outside of the state.
 She still has this conflicted relationship with the state today.